JJ/dogesr/cran-comments.md

 # Comments

-This version includes a new function to work with the social graph
+This version includes a new data set with doge families and their frequency

 ## R CMD check results